hilmanski/twitnest/README.md

 - test new tweet, that continue to a certain thread (no function) for this yet.
 Idea: on fetch -> check db if no parent collect all in array if no parent. attach later.
-- Better protection instead of checking email
-    -> idea: add more info to session
-    -> most secure is load user first (check ownership)
 - (Later) Fetch old

 --
 ## Name